 Measures to promote the visibility of the element.

-Planned measures for the protection and development of the element:
+Measures planned for the safeguarding and developing of the Element:

-The objectives of the measures are TO PRESERVE and promote the values of THE NKM – the traditions of playing ermonics in Petersburg.
+The goals of the events are the values of the NKM – the preservation and popularization of the St. Petersburg garmon playing traditions.

 To ensure the availability of sufficient quality information and materials of all kinds, to ensure representation of tradition at representative music and cultural events,